Best field recorders 2024: Top portable recorders for capturing sound on-the-go

 If you choose to go down the pocket route, then twin mics that swivel to give you AB and XY configurations are a useful option.
 They enable you to record a focused stereo field for nearby sources – such as a guitar-toting singer-songwriter – or a wider field for an ensemble of singers.
 The ability to set recording levels independently for each mic is a real plus-point too.

-How to get the best results
+How do I get the best results from a field recorder?

-To get the finest possible results, it's best to place your recorder right in the action – just where you can no longer see or reach the controls is usually the perfect place!
-So, a bundled app for your phone can be a godsend, enabling you to check levels and control your recorder from afar.
+A bundled app for your phone can be a godsend, enabling you to check levels and control your recorder from afar.
 If you plan to record outside then a fluffy windshield is a must, so check to see if one is thrown in.

-Once you get hooked, your recording sessions will become more ambitious and you'll be dying to experiment with better quality external microphones.
+Once you get hooked, your recording sessions will become more ambitious and you'll be dying to experiment with better-quality external microphones.
 Our advice is to consider recorders with balanced XLR inputs from the start.
 Then, you're less likely to outgrow your first recorder too quickly.

 Multi-channel recorders give you lots of tracks to play with.
 You can record a whole drum kit, multiple podcast guests, and configure sophisticated mic arrays for nature.
 Some, like the Zoom H8 and the Sound Devices MixPre-6 II, are so sophisticated that they rival basic DAWs, freeing you from the tyranny of your laptop.